In the Clouds – Artist Residency Application Logo

 Will the residency help promote my creative practice to a broader audience?

 ITC will provide digital access to audiences through Cactus Club’s social media channels (Instagram, TikTok, Vimeo, Youtube) and opportunities for installation and exhibition.
 The residency coordinator will assist you in gathering images, videos, or written materials for posts on these platforms.
-Additionally, you will have an opportunity to exhibit your work publicly at Cactus Club if you wish.
+Your community event and artist talk will be promoted via our Instagram, Facebook, website, and other marketing.

 There is a Whirlpool WPPRO2000B Whispure True Hepa Air Purifier in the live room.
-Depending on time of day, AiRs may have the space to themselves or share the building with administrative and bar staff.
+Depending on time of day, residents may have the space to themselves or share the building with administrative and bar staff.
 For events, organizers can make the terms that they desire for masking and staff will do their best to ensure attendees honor that.
-Some staff routinely wear masks, while others don’t wear them routinely.
 Cactus Plus and Cactus Club staff are receptive and desire to make residents as safe and comfortable as possible.
 During weekdays, artists can largely have the live room to themselves.
 There are two exterior doors on that room and doors can be propped open to maximize airflow.
 The backyard and driveway are also spaces that can be utilized.
 There’s a floor plan on this page for context: cactusclubmilwaukee.com/accessibility/

 Q&A for virtual residency